Information deficit model

 In studies of science communication, the information deficit model, also known as the deficit model or science literacy/knowledge deficit model, theorizes that scientific literacy can be improved with increased public engagement by the scientific community.
 As a result, the public may then be able to make more decisions that are science-informed.
 The model implies that communication should focus on improving the transfer of information from experts to non-experts.

-Currently, many studies challenge the information deficit model as it ignores the cognitive, social, and affective factors that influence one’s formation of attitude and judgements toward science and technology.
+Currently, many studies challenge the information deficit model as it ignores the cognitive, social, and affective factors that influence one's formation of attitude and judgements toward science and technology.

 Deficit model of science communication

-The original term 'deficit model' was believed to be coined in the 1980s, when John D. Miller popularized the term.
+The original term 'deficit model' was believed to be coined in the 1930s, and sometimes attributed to the work of Jon D. Miller, though his widely cited work on scientific literacy does not employ the term.
 The deficit model sees the general population as the receiver of information and scientific knowledge.
-The information they receive, through whatever medium, has been prearranged to inform them of information that the distributors believe to be in the public's interest.
+The information they receive, through whatever medium, has been prearranged according to what the distributors believe to be in the public's interest.
 Due to the recent growth of scientific research and subsequent discoveries, the deficit model suggests that this has led to a decrease in interest surrounding certain areas of science.
-This can be down to the public feeling overwhelmed with information and becomes uninterested, as it appears too much to take in.
+This may be a result of the public feeling overwhelmed with information and disengaging, as it appears too much to take in.

 There are two aspects to the deficit model.
-The first is the idea that public uncertainty and skepticism towards modern science including environmental issues and technology is caused primarily by a lack of sufficient knowledge about science and the relevant subjects.
-The second aspect relates to the idea that by providing the adequate information to overcome this lack of knowledge, also known as a 'knowledge deficit', the general public opinion will change and decide that the information provided on the environment and science as a whole is reliable and accurate.
+The first is the idea that public uncertainty and skepticism towards modern science, including environmental issues and technology, is caused primarily by a lack of sufficient knowledge about science and related subjects.
+The second aspect relates to the idea that by providing adequate information to overcome this lack of knowledge, also known as a 'knowledge deficit', the general public opinion will change based on the information being reliable and accurate.

 Supporters of the deficit model in science communication argue that a better-informed public would increase their support for scientific exploration and technologies.
 In the deficit model, scientists assume that there is a knowledge deficit that can be 'fixed' by giving the public more information: scientists often assume that "given the facts (whatever they are), the public will happily support new technologies."